engie-group/shaystack/README.md

 - And deploy your application

 #### Use AWS AppSync
-It's possible to une AWS AppSync to integrate the Haystack GraphQL API.
+It's possible to use AWS AppSync to integrate the Haystack GraphQL API.
 Read the file `README.md` in the folder `aws appsync`.

 ## Deploy the application on AWS Lambda